Watch instead of read

 In the third year, students have the opportunity to create their own specialisation profile and gain practical experience.
 In this study year, the student will participate in one or two internships.
 In addition, the student can opt for one of the third-year HAS minors or a minor elsewhere (via the Dutch site 'Kies op Maat').
-Finally, there is the option to participate in a minor/programme at one of HAS University of Applied Sciences' partner universities, in the Netherlands or abroad.
+Finally, there is the option to participate in a minor/programme at one of HAS green academy's partner universities, in the Netherlands or abroad.

 Students may also choose to participate in an exchange programme with one of the HAS partner universities abroad.
 Students defend their choice in the personal year plan for year 3 and ask permission to take part.
 After permission has been granted by the coach, the study programme coordinator decides if the chosen course fits within the study programme.
 After this permission has been granted, necessary arrangements can be set in motion in consultation with the International Office.

 The fourth year of the study programme constitutes the final phase of the study programme.
 After laying down a basis in the first two years and defining a personal specialisation profile in the third year, students use the final phase of their study programme to prepare themselves for professional life.
 The specialisations are offered in the first half of the fourth year of study.
 Students of Tuin en akkerbouw and Horticulture & Business Management follow these specialisations together, in English.
 In the final half year of the study programme, a so-called professional assignment is carried out as a graduation project.

 Within the Horticulture & Business Management programme the following graduation specialisations are on offer: